 Here are some tips for job seekers uploading their resume to an ATS:

 - Check your file format.
 Submit your resume in a file format that you know is accurately processed by the application system with your last name and the word, “resume.”
 If a file type is not suggested, stick to a PDF.

 - Make sure contact information is digestible by the ATS.
 Avoid putting your contact information in headers or footers as most software cannot read or comprehend them.

 - Don’t forget your cover letter.
 Some roles may require a cover letter.
 If so, here are some guidelines.
 Some roles will ask you to submit a cover letter through the ATS while others will request it via email.
 If so, we suggest writing out the content for your cover letter as the body of your email and attaching your resume as a PDF along with any other requested material.

 Tip #5: Utilize LinkedIn to share your skills and experience in further detail.

-LinkedIn is not a place for your resume but a place to compliment your resume by communicating the rest of your story and your personal brand in an engaging way.
+LinkedIn is not a place for your resume but a place to complement your resume by communicating the rest of your story and your personal brand in an engaging way.
 Your resume is a preview into your professional career and skillsets whereas your LinkedIn profile can share the bigger story.

 Here are some tips for optimizing your profile: